-Modalities of data processing
+Modalities of data processing, communication and disclosure

-In such regard, specific security measures are in place which aim at preventing the loss of data, possible illegal or otherwise misuse of the data, as well as unauthorized access to the data.
+Specific security measures are in place which aim at preventing the loss of data, possible illegal or otherwise misuse of the data, as well as unauthorized access to the data.

 Rights of the data subjects